clegaspi/saml_reader/README.md

 ## Updating the package

-As this software is in its infancy, updates will be made quickly as bugs are discovered and improvements are made.
+As this software is in its infancy, updates will be made as quickly as I have time.

 ### From PyPI